MS Word 2007 Border Irritation

-Anyway, EVENTUALLY I was able to get rid of it.
-Actually it was my wife who figured out the solution!
+Anyway, EVENTUALLY I could get rid of it.
+Actually, it was my wife who figured out the solution!

 It turns out that the line was a TOP border for the sentence UNDERNEATH the line.

-So I was able to get rid of it by selecting the sentence underneath the irritating line, then going to the "Paragraph" subsection of the menu (on the "Home" tab) and clicking on the "Borders" customization icon.
+So, I could get rid of it by selecting the sentence underneath the irritating line, then going to the "Paragraph" subsection of the menu (on the "Home" tab) and clicking on the "Borders" customization icon.
 Once there, I selected "No border" from the options.